 - Going to local events: Events like music festivals, farmers markets, and other community-oriented events are great opportunities to network with customers and share your business.

 - Taking customers out to lunch: When you eat together, you'll have a chance to get to know each other on a more personal level.

 - Making friends: Many people will open up to their friends and family when conversing with them.
 By meeting and getting to know your customers, you can establish personal relationships that will benefit your business in the long run.

 8 – Automate as much as possible

 Small businesses often need to automate manual processes that can be time-consuming or inefficient, which adds time and effort to the day-to-day operations of your business.
-As a result, it’s crucial to think about how your business could benefit from automation and why it’s worth investing in a solution.
+As a result, it's crucial to consider how your business could benefit from automation and why it's worth investing in a solution.
 Here are some of the most common benefits to consider: